BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Experiments

 \subsection{Results on NATS-Bench $\boldsymbol{\mathcal{S_S}}$}

 For NATS-Bench \textit{size} search space $\mathcal{S_S}$, experiments are conducted on two datasets: CIFAR-10 and CIFAR-100.
-Candidates of different channel numbers in our supernet share the weights in a slimmable manner \cite{Yu2019SlimmableNN,Yu2019UniversallySN,yu2019autoslim,LiWWLLC21}.
-We divide the supernet into 3 blocks, according to the downsampling position, to apply our block-wise ensemble bootstrapping.
+Candidates of different channel numbers in our supernet share the weights in a slimmable manner \cite{Yu2019SlimmableNN,Yu2019UniversallySN,yu2019autoslim,LiWWLLC21,Chen2021AutoFormerST}.

-\textbf{Performance of searched models.} After searching on our supernet, we look up the performance of our searched models in NATS-Bench $\mathcal{S_S}$ for fair comparision.
+\textbf{Performance of searched models.} After searching on our supernet, we look up the performance of searched models in NATS-Bench $\mathcal{S_S}$ for fair comparision.
 The results are shown in Tab. \ref{tab:SS_acc}.
-Our BossNAS out performs recent NAS methods \cite{wan2020fbnetv2, bender2020can} designed particularly for network size search spaces, proving the generalization ability of our method on specified search spaces and relatively small datasets.
+Our BossNAS outperforms recent NAS methods \cite{wan2020fbnetv2, bender2020can} designed particularly for network size search spaces, proving the generalization ability of our method on specified search spaces and relatively small datasets.

-\textbf{Architecture rating accuracy.} As shown in Fig. \ref{fig:MB_rank} right, we rate all the 32768 architectures in the search space to compare with their ground truth accuracies in the benchmark on CIFAR-10 dataset.
-All the architectures in the search space forms a dense, spindle-shaped pattern, proving the effectiveness of our BossNAS.
+\textbf{Architecture rating accuracy.} We rate all the 32768 architectures in the search space to compare with their ground truth accuracies in the benchmark on CIFAR-10 dataset.
+As shown in Fig. \ref{fig:MB_rank} right, all the architectures in the search space forms a dense, spindle-shaped pattern, proving the effectiveness of our BossNAS.

 In addition, the architecture rating accuracies on CIFAR-100 dataset are shown in Tab. \ref{tab:SS_acc}.
 Our method, without access to the ground truth architecture accuracies and even without access to \textit{any} human-annotated labels, outperforms a predictor-based NAS method \cite{hesslow2021contrastive}, which is trained with ground truth architecture accuracies, by a large gap (\textit{i.e.} \textbf{0.16 $ \boldsymbol\tau$} and \textbf{0.19 $ \boldsymbol R$}).
-Note that the architecture rating accuracy of our method is base on the simplistic sum of each block's evaluation loss.
-When rating with a linear combination of each block's evaluation loss, it is possible to achieve a higher rating accuracy with our method.
-We leave this to future works.
 More analysis on NATS-Bench $\mathcal{S_S}$ could be found in Appendix \ref{sec:app_nats}.